Resources & FAQ

 Do we have to fit perfectly into one of the three focus areas?

-Your solution should align with at least one of the three strategic focus areas (Preventing Family Separation, Supporting Foster Families, or Preparing Youth for Success), but it can span multiple areas.
-What matters is clear connection to our mission of family flourishing.
+Solutions should align with at least one of the challenge's three focus areas: Preventing Family Separation, Supporting Foster Families, or Preparing Youth for Success.
+Solutions may span multiple areas.

 We're not a faith-based organization.
 Can we still apply?